-Ms. Lin received Master of Science degree in Advanced Architecture Design from Columbia University in the City of New York, Bachelor in Architecture from China Central Academy of Fine Arts.
-Ms. Lin was honored with a certificate in Business Administration and Management from Baruch College – The City University of New York, and participated in Innovation and Entrepreneurship at Columbia Business School.
+Fanyu Lin received Master of Science in Advanced Architecture Design from Columbia University in the City of New York, Bachelor of Architecture from China Central Academy of Fine Arts.
+Lin was honored with a certificate in Business Administration and Management from Baruch College – The City University of New York, and graduated from Innovation and Entrepreneurship executive program at Columbia Business School.

-Mr. Stendhal is chairman of George Maciunas Foundation.
-The foundation aims to facilitate greater access to information and materials about Fluxus founder George Maciunas while ensuring intellectual property protection.
+In 2009, Harry Stendhal established the George Maciunas Foundation Inc. with the permission and support of the artist’s sister, Nijole Valaitis.
+The Maciunas Foundation ensures the promotion of one of the most influential artists of the 20th century.
+The Foundation aims to facilitate greater access to information and materials about Maciunas while ensuring intellectual property and copyright protection, and encourages young artists and scholars to engage in Maciunas’s legacy of radically interdisciplinary, progressive, and problem-solving thought DIY.
 Since Harry Stendhal re-introduced Maciunas’ work to the contemporary art world through the foundation, the artist has seen a rebirth of interest by critics, scholars, and the public.
 George Maciunas and Fluxus exhibitions have recently been presented at Straatsgalerie Stuttgart, Cooper Union, Rutgers, and MoMA, among other institutions.

 Mr. Schwab is a patent attorney specializing in intellectual property litigation, licensing, Alternative Dispute Resolution (“ADR”), and advertising law.
 He was Chairman of the New York Intellectual Property Law Association subcommittee on ADR for 3 years.
 He has been lead counsel in a number of jury cases resulting in multi-million dollar awards for the Firm’s clients.
 He is an AV rated attorney by Martindale Hubbell, and has been selected for listing for 2013 Top-Rated Lawyers in Intellectual Property by American Lawyer Media and Martindale Hubbell.